 One fruitful and fun campaign I began and implemented was #MeetImagewest.
 Each week, we would feature a member of our team on our Instagram account.
 My team also did a Pro Bono Create-A-Thon for a local nonprofit.
 For 12 hours overnight, I collaborated on the design and slogan for a billboard, creation of social media posts and audit, website redesign template, press release copy, and a redesign of their logo.

 I was also a digital producer for the Courier-Journal in which I collaborated and created content for social media.

 I am a firm believer that it takes a mountain of research to climb the hill to success.
-I have designed sociological research studies as well as studies designed for public relations campaigns.
+I have designed sociological research studies as well as studies intended for public relations campaigns.
 I have developed surveys, interviewed study participants, compiled and analyzed results, and have used the results to implement a campaign or suggest better practices to an organization.

 I have over one year of experience campaign strategy and implementation.
 I have presented, strategized and implemented campaigns such as Cure Hangry to clients that were grounded in research.

 Cure Hangry was a campaign designed for the WKU Food Pantry.
 The plan was to have #CureHangry ambassadors, which would be partners in the community such as restaurants, that would use our hashtag and have special deals for students so that students could have cheaper meal options.